pretix/pretix-docs/docs/tutorial/products.md

 ## Creating and editing products

-Now that we have prepared all necessary categories for our products, we can set about editing the existing products and creating new ones to suit our needs.
+Now that we have prepared the necessary categories for our products, we can set about editing the existing products and creating new ones to suit our needs.

 We will edit the "regular ticket" so that we can base all other tickets on this one.
-We will navigate to [Your event] → "Products" → "Products".
+We will navigate to [Event] → "Products" → "Products".
 The website should display two tickets that have already been created along with the event: "regular ticket" and "reduced ticket".
 We will click on the "regular ticket".
 This takes us to the "modify product" dialog.